The Implications Of Adopting A Worldlang

 - Et Cetera

-- Languages that differ in word order among the subjects, objects, and verbs.
+- Languages that differ in sentential word order among the subjects, objects, and verbs.

 - It is likely that the only way to avoid the delay that will inevitably occur when a machine is translating languages is if humans eventually have bionic chips installed into their brains that allow them to instantly understand other foreign languages, but at that rate, humans might as well be communicating through some sort of telepathy if we have that kind of technology and that associated level of understanding about how the brain works.

-- There might not even be a much of a need to speak spoken languages or sign languages at that point.
-And if that’s the case, then the language barrier between deaf and hearing people would end too.
+- There might not be a need to speak spoken languages or sign languages at that point.
+This would eliminate the language barrier between deaf and hearing people too.

 Conclusion: Maybe a universal language translators that is more advanced than Google Translate will eventually be developed in the future for most (or even all) humans languages, but the world will have to wait at least a few decades before that technology became available everywhere, if ever.
 Until then, a combination of multilingual people, Google Translate, and other AI language translators may suffice for humanity’s translation needs.

-It is very unlikely that an international auxiliary language would break off into thousands of mutually-unintelligible dialects within just a few years.
+It is highly unlikely that an international auxiliary language would break off into thousands of mutually-unintelligible dialects within just a few years.

-Second, the dynamics of slower-than-ever language change in the modern era has made it more feasible than ever for lingua francas and constructed languages to be resistant to language change for multiple reasons:
+Second, the dynamics of the modern era have made lingua francas more resistant to language change than ever for multiple reasons:

 - Literacy: Reading media that was written decades to centuries ago is likely causes people to produce more conservative language (as opposed to modern language), especially since written language tends to be more conservative than spoken language.
 Written language is also often seen as more formal and authoritative, so there is more pressure to use standard forms of language in writing.